Jayga Rayn - Creative Director/Founder

 Although it was one of his first attempts at filmmaking, his documentary work in Ghana was featured in NYU's school-wide publication.

-A production assistant by name but a swiss army knife by trade, he has been involved with and exposed to all parts of the production process, doing whatever is needed in order to see projects through.
+A production coordinator by name but a swiss army knife by trade, he has been involved with and exposed to all parts of the production process, doing whatever is needed in order to see projects through.

 While at HHS, he’s worked on everything, from music videos to online commercials for companies such as: The North Face, EROS, 88 Rising, Maybelline, and Ford.